 At a glance

-Particulate matter in ambient air is harmful to human health: the particles enter the human body through the respiratory system.
-Depending on the size of the particles, they can penetrate deeply into the respiratory system and even enter the blood stream when penetrating the pulmonary tissue.
-There is clear evidence that particulate matter can trigger various diseases (cf. ‘Health risks due to particulate matter’ indicator).
+Particulate matter in ambient air is harmful to human health.
+The particles enter the human body through the respiratory system.
+Depending on the size of the particles, they can penetrate deeply into the respiratory system.
+Particularly small particles can enter the blood stream when penetrating the pulmonary tissue.
+There is clear evidence that particulate matter can trigger various diseases (see 'Particulate matter').

 Assessing the development

 During the entire period under consideration, almost the entire population of Germany was exposed to particulate matter concentrations above the current WHO guideline value for the PM10 fraction.
 This is 15 µg/m³ as an annual mean.
 However, the number of people affected in Germany has fallen significantly from around 74 million in 2010 to 16.9 million in 2021.

 Measures to reduce emissions, particularly in the transport sector, have already led to a significant improvement in particulate matter pollution in Germany in recent years.
 A further decrease in pollution is expected, above all, through the measures of the National Air Pollution Control Programme (BReg 2019).
 If these measures are implemented (especially the "coal phase-out" and reduction of ammonia emissions from agriculture), emissions of particulate matter and its precursor gases can be significantly reduced by 2030.
 To protect health, however, even more far-reaching measures are needed to reduce particulate matter concentrations significantly more and to comply as far as possible with the WHO guideline value.